 When the circumstances warrant it, the general kidnapping law, a third-degree felony, can apply to cases in which a parent abducts a child.
 For example, the general kidnapping law has been applied to convict a father of abducting his child from the home of the mother, whom the father had never married.
 Although the father’s paternity was proved, he had never made any attempt to obtain legal custody of the child, and couldn’t claim the affirmative defense that his only intent in abducting the child was to “assume lawful control.”

 If you’ve been accused of a violent crime against your family or one of its members, you need highly competent legal representation.
-Call the Houston, Texas, firm of Mary E. Conn Law today.
+Call our Houston sex crime defense lawyer today.
 Mary E. Conn is a top-rated Texas Houston family violence attorney with more than 30 years of experience in successfully handling cases that involve family violence and sex crimes of all types.
 Mary E. Conn and her staff understand how sensitive these cases are, and how destructive they can be for everyone involved.
 Contact Mary E. Conn Law for the help you need.
 The consultation is free.